The UKCBC Board of Governors

 Non Executive Members On The Board of Governors

 Professor Brian Cantor

-He has worked at universities, including Sussex, Northeastern, Banaras, Oxford, Washington State, York and Bradford; and for companies, including Alcan, Elsevier, General Electric and Rolls-Royce.
+He has worked at Sussex, Northeastern, Banaras (India), Oxford, Washington State, York and Bradford universities; and for companies, including Alcan, Elsevier, General Electric and Rolls-Royce.
 He has advised organisations such as NASA, the EU, and UK, Dutch, Spanish and German government agencies, and was a member of the Sainsbury Review of UK science and innovation.
-He has chaired and been on the board of many companies and agencies including Lsis innovation, the Kobe Institute, the UK Universities Pensions forum etc.
+He has chaired and been on the board of many companies and agencies including Lsis Innovation, the Kobe Institute, the UK Universities Pensions forum etc.

 Professor Ian Marshall